 Such as, this Jalapeño Pepper Relish is one my most requested!
 I have regular customers who buy a years’ worth at a time!
 Easy Pickled Hot Peppers are the most popular post on BCC!
 Cowboy Candy, or Candied Jalapeños are another favorite!

-Due to my background in horticulture, I had several readers request a tutorial on Vegetable Gardening.
-So if you have interest in the subject, these posts are packed full of information about how to get that big harvest by the end of the season!
-Don’t miss my How to Start a Garden Series!
-The first part is Planning Your Garden!
+Love Gardening?
+If you love growing your own produce, these posts are packed full of information about how to get that big harvest by the end of the season!
+Don’t miss our How to Start a Garden Series!

 Tools I use to make this habanero recipe for hot pepper flakes